samishakoor/samishakoor/README.md

 I am passionate about my work and I know how to get the job done in an effective manner.
 During my university tenure , I have learnt many skills that are market and industry competitive.
 Some of my skills are mentioned below:
 </p>

 -   Front-End Development
--   Project Based C/C++/C# Programming
+-   Project Based Programming in C++/Java
--   Game Developement
+-   Game Developement in Unity
+-   Web Development using Ruby on Rails

 ---
 ### :hammer_and_wrench: Languages and Tools :